 All members of the Executive shall:

-Submit to the greater authority of Council and execute its decisions even if they conflict with the Executive’s views on matters within his or her jurisdiction.
+Submit to the greater authority of the membership and execute its decisions even if they conflict with the Executive’s personal views on matters within his or her jurisdiction.

-Submit any actions taken or decisions made between meetings of Council to be ratified at the following meeting of Council.
+Submit any actions taken or decisions made between meetings of the Executive to be ratified at the following meeting of the Executive.

 Be members of the CLASHSA in good academic standing.

-The president shall be completing his or her degree as major or honours student.
-The President of the CLASHSA may not be registered in a minor concentration for either of the two programs represented by the CLASHSA.

 Be responsible for the keeping of adequate records of their actions in order to ensure a smooth transition from one year to the next.

 Commit to ensuring an equitable and reasonable distribution of work among the Executive.

-Miss no more than two meetings of Council per semester.
+Miss no more than two meetings of the Executive per semester.

 a.
-Should a member of the Executive miss more than two meetings of Council per semester, Council must take steps to investigate and if necessary replace the Executive member.
+Should a member of the Executive miss more than two meetings of the Executive per semester, Executive must take steps to investigate and if necessary replace the Executive member.

-The President shall define the roles and responsibilities of each Executive position in writing prior to Elections. (a) Should no election take place as stated in 8.4, the President must inform the Executive members of their duties at the first Council meeting after the Executive has been set.
+The President shall define the roles and responsibilities of each Executive position in writing prior to Elections. (a) Should no election take place as stated in 8.4, the President must inform the Executive members of their duties at the first Executive meeting after the Executive has been set.

 Title III – Elections